SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/select-image-for-status.md

 [!include[File type and size](../../includes/image-type-and-size.md)]

 The images are used as watermarks for the company card, contact card or project card in SuperOffice CRM.
 The transparency is 40%, so that the image does not obscure the text.
-You should nonetheless use images with relatively light colours.
+You should nonetheless use images with relatively light colors.

 ## To select an image for the status